VersutianFederation/NationStatesSharp/README.md

-# NationStatesSharp
+# NationStates#
-The successor to the popular NationStates++ extension
+The successor to the popular NationStates++ extension.